 Estate planning assists with the transfer of an individual’s estate once they pass, including real estate, bank accounts, securities, automobiles, and other personal property.

-What Estate Planning and Probate Involves
+How Estate Planning and Probate Works

 One of the most important, yet often neglected, areas of law that might have the greatest impact upon you or your loved ones involves estate planning.
 In general, estate planning covers the following topics: